-On top of a complete documented code, the package include a full documentation that gets automatically compiled and published upon each commit at https://loophp-collection.rtfd.io.
+On top of well-documented code, the package includes a complete documentation that gets automatically compiled and published upon each commit at https://loophp-collection.rtfd.io.

-The API will give you a pretty good idea of the existing methods and what you can do with it.
+The API will give you a pretty good idea of the existing methods and what you can do with them.

-I'm doing my best to keep the documentation up to date, if you found something odd, please let me know in the issue queue.
+We are doing our best to keep the documentation up to date; if you found something odd, please let us know in the issue queue.

-Every time changes are introduced into the library, Github run the tests.
+Every time changes are introduced into the library, Github runs the tests.

-Before each commit some inspections (currently 14) are executed with GrumPHP,
+Before each commit, some inspections are executed with GrumPHP; run

 composer grumphp to check manually.